mehery-soccom/mehery-soccom.github.io/guide/channel-connect/waba/migration.md

 Please confirm that the 2FA was disabled before submitting the account for migration.

 > **"This phone number is eligible to be added directly, and does not need to be ported.
-Please go to the 360 Client Hub and add it as a new number"**
+Please go to the Client Hub and add it as a new number"**

 This means that you should not use the migration form to register this number.
 Please should follow the process listed here instead.

 > **"The phone number you are trying to port has already been moved to your destination WhatsApp Account.
-Please log in to the 360 Client Hub to continue."**
+Please log in to continue."**

-This means that the number is already available in 360dialog.
-You can use the 360 Client Hub to manage it.
+This means that the number is already available.
+You can use the Client Hub to manage it.

 > **"The source and destination WhatsApp Business Accounts need to represent the same business.
 Please use the same Facebook Business ID as before when submitting the number for migration."**